 Today’s question might sound a little odd.
 But let’s face it.
 If you have an octopus, you’ll probably need to hide it.
 After all, most parents and teachers aren’t going to let you walk around with an octopus.

-Some people find octopuses intimidating.
-With their eight tentacles and huge heads, they can look a little scary.
-Their soft bodies, though, are a delicious meal for many predators.
+Some people find octopuses frightening.
+With their eight tentacles and huge heads, they do look a little scary.
+Their soft bodies, though, are a tasty meal for many predators.
 Sharks and stingrays are just a couple of animals that crave octopus for dinner.
 Luckily, octopuses are really good at hiding themselves.